godson91/mockingbirdproject/README.md

 # mockingbirdproject
 building basic twitter using Spring boot

+Start Mocking/Twitting here: https://twittercopyapp.herokuapp.com/

-This Web App allows people to follow/mock and unfollow users and shows users the hashtags that other people are using.
+This Web App allows people to follow/mock and unfollow users and shows users the hashtags that are trending on the feed.
+Instead of Twitter I called it Mock because I am mocking twitter.
+Do you get it?
+Mockingbird?
+I am Mocking/Macking a better Twitter.

-Users can also see what friends/coworkers have posted
+Users can also see what friends/coworkers have posted on the Twit Feed.

 This project was challenging because I had a week to get this done and without knowing all the components to build this Twitter Web App.